BJP suspends Nupur Sharma, expels Naveen Kumar Jindal; says party respects all religions | Politics

 - India

-The BJP on Sunday suspended its national spokesperson Nupur Sharma and expelled its Delhi media head Naveen Kumar Jindal for their alleged derogatory remarks against Prophet Muhammad, as it sought to defuse the row over the issue.
+The BJP on Sunday suspended its national spokesperson Nupur Sharma and expelled its Delhi media head Naveen Kumar Jindal after their alleged derogatory remarks against Prophet Muhammad, as it sought to defuse a row over the issue.

 Amid protests by Muslim groups over the remarks, the party also issued a statement aimed at assuaging the concerns of minorities and distancing itself from these members, asserting that it respects all religions and strongly denounces the insult of any religious personality.

+After the action, Sharma unconditionally withdrew her controversial statement made in a TV debate and claimed that her comments were a reaction to ''continuous insult and disrespect towards our Mahadev''' (Lord Shiva).

+Both Sharma and Jindal said it was never their intention to hurt anyone's religious feelings.

-While Sharma's comments during a TV debate aimed at the founder of Islam have drawn the ire of Muslim groups, Jindal also posted objectionable tweets, deleted later, and has been accused of often posting inciting comments.
+While Sharma's remarks during a TV debate have drawn the ire of Muslim groups and several cases have been registered against her for allegedly hurting religious sentiments, Jindal has been accused of often posting inciting comments.

-Their comments also sparked a Twitter trend calling for boycotting Indian products in some countries.
+The controversial remarks also sparked a Twitter trend calling for a boycott of Indian products in some countries.

 A communication to Sharma from the party's disciplinary committee secretary Om Pathak said she has expressed views contrary to the party's position on various matters, which is in clear violation of its constitution.